suntorytime/phase-2-part-B/part-3/README.md

 ### Release 1: Associations
 We will be working with four models: `Auction`, `Bid`, `Item`, and `User`.
 Create the associations between the models based on the following descriptions.

+**Bid**
+- `bid.auction` returns the auction in which the bid was placed.
+- `bid.bidder` returns the user who placed the bid.

 **Auction**
+- `auction.bids` returns the bids placed for the auction.
 - `auction.bidders` returns the users who have bid in the auction.
-- `auction.bids` returns the bids placed for the auction.
 - `auction.item` returns the item listed in the auction.
 - `auction.lister` returns the user who created the auction

-**Bid**
-- `bid.auction` returns the auction in which the bid was placed.
-- `bid.bidder` returns the user who placed the bid.
-- `bid.item` returns the item on which the bid was placed.
-- `bid.receiver` returns the user who listed the item on which the bid was placed.

 **Item**
 - `item.auction` returns the auction in which the item is listed.
-- `item.lister` returns the user who listed the item

 **User**
-- `user.auctions` returns the auctions created by the user.
+- `user.listed_auctions` returns the auctions created by the user.
 - `user.bids` returns the bids the user has placed
-- `user.bid_on_items` returns the items on which the user has bid.
+- `user.bid_in_auctions` returns the auctions for which the user has placed a bid
-- `user.listed_items` returns the items the user has listed.

 ### Release 2: Additional Model Behaviors
 Once the associations have been written, let's add some additional behaviors to our models.
 Some of the behaviors will be for the class itself (e.g., `Auction`) while others will be for instances (e.g., `auction`).
 Tests have been written for the behaviors of each model.
 The tests for these behaviors have been placed in an example group named *additional model behaviors*.